garimakapoor1204/Garima_main_project_C/README.md

 ## 🚀 Installation

 ### Prerequisites
-- Python 3.x installed on your system
+- gcc installed on your system

 ### Steps